jorgegaparicio/filter_pcd/README.md

 # filter_pcd
-Simple code to clean .pcd files and remove outliers.
+Simple code to clean .pcd files and remove outliers using the Statistical Outlier Removal filter.

 ```